 Luckily, some yummy fruits are low-FODMAP-friendly, and you can usually tolerate them fine.
 Just make sure you limit it to one serving per meal or snack to reduce the risk of irritation.

 The same goes for vegetables — which is good news because having enough fruits and veggies in your diet is key for good digestion and health.

 Just try to avoid garlic, onions, mushrooms, asparagus, and artichokes.

 Protein foods like meat, eggs, and fish contain no carbohydrates and are least likely to cause GI symptoms.
 You can keep some of these foods in the fridge year-round for easy access.

 Keep hardboiled eggs, canned tuna, or deli turkey in your kitchen or pantry for easy, nutritious snacks.

 - deli turkey

-Kaleigh is a registered dietitian, food blogger at Lively Table, writer and recipe developer passionate about making healthy living fun and accessible to everyone.
+Kaleigh is a registered dietitian, food blogger at Lively Table, writer, and recipe developer passionate about making healthy living fun and accessible for everyone.
 She believes in a non-diet approach to healthy eating and strives to help clients develop a positive relationship with food.
-When she’s not in the kitchen, Kaleigh can be found hanging out with her husband and 3 Brittany spaniels.
+When she's not in the kitchen, Kaleigh can be found hanging out with her husband and three Brittany spaniels.
+Find her on Instagram.